robotics-4-all/ros2-msg-transform/README.md

-# ros2_msg_conversions
+# ros2-msg-transformations
-Implements ros2 message conversion operations.
+Transform ROS2 messages to Python structures.

 ## Methods

 ### Convert ROS2 structures to OrderedDict

-Can be used to convert any type of ROS2 communication structure (Topic Message, Service, Action).
+Can be used to transform any type of ROS2 communication message (Topic Message, Service Message, Action Message) to an `OrderedDict`

 ```python
 def ros2_msg_to_dict(msg: Any) -> OrderedDict: